alex-j-wang/crazyswarm2/notes.md

 https://en.cppreference.com/w/

 TODO:
-- Update README
+- Fix casadi warnings... downgrade package?
 - Multi-step trajectories
 - Give each trajectory step an optional duration field; speed defaults to the maximum velocity parameter
 - Collision detection and avoidance for trajectories?
 - `waypoint_traj` deal with repeat points (may be fixed by adding durations)

 FUTURE PLANS:
-- Fix casadi warnings... downgrade package?
 - Use common config file(s) / take config params from `crazyflies.yaml`
 - Understand all magic numbers and add to config (including model filenames)
 - Check Docker build log, see if anything in `requirements.txt` is unnecessary